 It is easy to get to Plaza Minorista by using the Medellín Metro.
 Across the street from Minorista is the Minorista Metroplús station, which is on Line 1 of the Metroplús integrated bus system.
 You can connect to Line 1 at the Industriales metro station on Line A. And there is a pedestrian bridge connecting the Minorista Metroplús station with Plaza Minorista.

 In addition, there are a number of bus routes that go by Minorista.
 The buses will have Minorista on a placard in the front window of the bus.

-Also, all taxi and Uber driver in the city will know where Plaza Minorista is located.
+Also, all taxi drivers in the city will know where Plaza Minorista is located.
 And when you leave there normally are taxis lined up in front of Plaza Minorista.
 So, it’s easy to catch a taxi.